Medical Reserve Corps

 The Contra Costa County Medical Reserve Corps (MRC) was developed as part of the County's emergency planning and response system.
 It addresses the need for additional medical professionals to respond to a medical surge event or an event requiring the mass distribution of pharmaceuticals.
 Oversight is provided by the Contra Costa County Emergency Medical Services (EMS) as lead agency with support from Contra Costa Health Services.

 MRC volunteers bring broad skill sets to disaster and other public health response roles.
-Medical and public health professionals such as physicians, nurses, EMTs, paramedics, pharmacists, and dentists, are welcome to join.
+Medical and public health professionals such as physicians, nurses, EMTs, paramedics, pharmacists, and dentists are welcome to join.
 Interpreters and other non-medical individuals also play a critical role during emergencies and large disasters.
 There are two units to volunteer with the Medical Reserve Corps and the County Unit.

 What's the Difference between Contra Costs MRC & Contra Costa County Unit?

 MRC members are engaged and active participants in unit activities.
 They want to learn more about disaster preparedness and response by attending team meetings and trainings.
 They want to utilize their skills and have a general wiliness to help the community during both emergencies and non-emergency community events such as CPR training, First Aid stations at events and high school mentorship.
 The MRC unit is requested and deploys as a team under the SEMS structure for California and are pre-trained and vetted to do so.

 The County Unit, are people who have preregistered on the DHV site so their credentials can be verified and they can quickly be notified of a need through this system.
 This unit essentially serves as a reserve list of personnel that can back up the MRC or CCHS Public Health during emergencies that have surge related to large scale, catastrophic events.
 There is no commitment or formal training.